travis-ci/docs-travis-ci-com/docs/user/caching.md

 Caching Ubuntu packages will soon be enabled by default, but we're still beta-testing the new cache until it is.

-## Caching HTTP requests

-We have an HTTP proxy in place that can cache certain requests for you.

 ## Configuration

 ### Enabling multiple caching features